rishi-a/old-website/_posts/2021-07-03-order-of-a-filter.md

 date:   2021-07-03 13:00:00 +0530
 categories:
 ---
-## What does the order of a filter do?

 One of the essential steps in signal processing is getting rid of unwanted noise from the signal.
 A signal could be composed of multiple frequency components.
 Real-life signal (signals from audio, video etc.) consists of various frequencies.

 This notebook would demonstrate signal denoising.
 First, I will take a clean signal consisting of only one frequency component.
 I will add noise to it.
 I will then filter the signal by removing unwanted frequencies.